 The Third Thirty

 "I learned how to listen to people.
 I learned how important it is that people need to be touched.
 I don't necessarily mean physically, but they need to have their story heard, or their emotions honored.
-I think that has carried me a through a lot of situations."
+I think that has carried me through a lot of situations."

 I met with Annie in her home in her den.
 I could view the slope of her back lawn through the large windows behind her.
 Flowering trees and shade trees offered sunlight through the branches.
 I could hear the birds in the background through her open window. - Martha Worcester, Oral Historian